damiancalabresi/msml602-final-project/MSML602 - Damian Calabresi - Final Project - Report.md

 The R-squared is 0.455 and the p-values are below 0.05 for pay, marriage, and pension.

-The following figure shows the linear regression considering each predictor for Christian, Muslim, or other countries:
+When stratified by majority religion (Christian, Muslim, or Other), model performance improved:

 ![table-3-wbl-rdi-regression-by-religion.png](report-images/table-3-wbl-rdi-regression-by-religion.png)

-The R-squared improves to 0.625 and the p-values are below 0.05 for WBL Index, Christian majority, Pay, Marriage, Pension, and Parenthood.
+R-squared is 0.625 and the p-values are below 0.05 for WBL Index, Christian majority, Pay, Marriage, Pension, and Parenthood.

-The linear regression limited to those countries without Christian or Muslim majority is shown in the following figure:
+For countries without a Christian or Muslim majority, the model achieved an even higher R-squared of 0.704, with parenthood, assets, and pension as significant predictors:

 ![table-4-wbl-rdi-regression-by-religion-no-christian-or-muslim.png](report-images/table-4-wbl-rdi-regression-by-religion-no-christian-or-muslim.png)

-In this case the R-squared goes up to 0.704 and the p-values are below 0.05 for parenthood, assets, and pension.

-The analysis of the outliers based on the Studentized Residuals provides the following results:
+Outliers identified using Studentized Residuals are shown below:

 ![table-5-wbl-rdi-outliers.png](report-images/table-5-wbl-rdi-outliers.png)

-The linear regression limited to only Christian majority countries decreases the R-squared to 0.463.
-When run for countries with Muslim majority the R-squared is 0.388.
+Restricting the analysis to Christian-majority countries resulted in an R-squared of 0.463, while the Muslim-majority country subset yielded a lower R-squared of 0.388.

 #### 4. Women, Business and the Law, Continents, and Religious Diversity Index vs Democracy

-Continent information was added to the dataset and the SVM algorithm was run again for different segmentations.
+Continent information was added to the dataset and the SVM algorithm was rerun for different segmentations.
 The following figure shows the SVM results when the dataset is segmented by: countries of America, Europe, and Asia; countries of Africa and Oceania; and countries with Muslim majority:

 ![16-wbl-by-continent-svm.png](report-images/16-wbl-by-continent-svm.png)

+This segmentation confirmed that correlation patterns vary significantly by region and religious composition.

 #### 5. Clustering

-Hierarchical Clustering was run for the Freedom in the World dataset.
+Hierarchical Clustering was conducted for the Freedom in the World dataset.
 The following figure shows the dendrogram:

 ![17-freedom-in-the-world-dendrogram.png](report-images/17-freedom-in-the-world-dendrogram.png)

 The distance threshold was set to 10 to generate 3 clusters.

-A Hierarchical Clustering was also run for the Women, Business and the Law dataset.
+A Hierarchical Clustering was also created for the Women, Business and the Law dataset.
 The following figure shows the dendrogram:

 ![18-wbl-dendrogram.png](report-images/18-wbl-dendrogram.png)

 The distance threshold was set to 5 to generate 5 different clusters.

-A world map was generated to visualize the clusters on each dataset and simplify the visual interpretation of the results.
+To facilitate visual interpretation, global maps were generated to illustrate the clusters on each dataset:

 ![19-fw-map.png](report-images/19-fw-map.png)